mraza007/sql-for-beginners/markdown-version/databases.md

 **Note: If you don't use `;` it will not execute the command in `mysql`.**

 ## `USE` Command in `MYSQL`
-`USE <db_name>` command allows you to choose a database you want to work with and you can switch back and forth  databases using the `USE` command in `mysql`.
+`USE <db_name>;` command allows you to choose a database you want to work with and you can switch back and forth  databases using the `USE` command in `mysql`

+In order to see what database you are in you can use the following command `SELECT database();`